Cumnor House School for Boys, South Croydon

 Good for: Parents who want academic results.
 And if your boy is musical or sporty, the school also has a lot to offer.

 Not for: Those looking for grandeur and grounds.
-It’s suburban position means there’s not a huge amount of outdoor space on at the main school site, so if your idea of the perfect school includes gamboling children in rolling fields, this isn’t the place for you.
+It’s suburban position means there’s not a huge amount of outdoor space on the main school site, so if your idea of the perfect school includes gambolling children in rolling fields, this isn’t the place for you.

 Dare to disagree?!
 Don’t just take my word for it, check it out for yourself.
-The next open day is on Sat 1 Oct.
+Open Days are on Thurs 19 Apr (Reception); Thurs 3 May (Years 1-8) and Tues 19 June (Years 1-8).
 To register your interest click here.

 Cumnor Boys’ School, 168 Pampisford Road, South Croydon, CR2 6DA.
 Tel: 020 8660 3445. cumnorhouse.com